mishadoff/mishadoff.github.com_octopress/source/_posts/2012-11-06-what-is-greater-e-pi-or-pi-e.markdown

 <!-- more -->

-I don't remember the origin of this joke
+I don't remember the origin of this joke.